dario907/MinecraftScript/README.md

    - The function defined in `functions/example.mcfunction` can be executed in-game by using the command `/function example`.

 3. **Staff Log**:
-   - Staff members with the `staff` tag can use the `!stafflog` command in chat to view a log of suspicious activity detected by the anti-cheat system.
+   - Staff members with the `staff` tag can use the `/stafflog` command in chat to view a log of suspicious activity detected by the anti-cheat system.

 ## Troubleshooting